 but the total offered amount implies BNP would be paying 82.5

 zlotys per BGZ share, or around 13 percent more than Rabobank

 paid last year when it bought a stake from the state.

-and implying some concerns it may not go through.
+concerns it may not go through.

 BNP had a core Tier 1 ratio of 10.8 percent at the end of